sophiarangelova/sensing-a-vibe/README.md

 If you use this code or the IA dataset, please cite:

 Rangelova, S. (2025).
-Sensing a Vibe: Exploring Serendipitous Discovery and Engagement for Casual Users via Digital Exploration of Internet Aesthetics for Digital Cultural Heritage Collections (Master’s thesis, University of Amsterdam).
+Sensing a Vibe: Integrating Internet Aesthetics into an Exploratory Interface for the Serendipitous Navigation of the Artpedia Dataset (Master’s thesis, University of Amsterdam).

 License